After treatment for CLL

 What follow-up do I need?

-Once treatment is over and you are in remission, you will still need to go back to hospital for regular check-ups.
+Once treatment is over and you are in remission, you will still need regular check-ups.
 This is called follow-up.
 Your doctor will examine you and do blood tests.
 Other tests such as bone marrow tests and cytogenetic tests can be arranged if needed.

 Tell your doctor if there are any changes in your body or any new symptoms.
 You will probably have more bone marrow tests to make sure you are still in remission.